kimfy/GroovyModExample/README.md

 6. New File-> Groovy Class -> Give it a valid name.
 I chose my mod name.
 E.g. `GroovyModExample.groovy`
 7. Annotate the class with the usual @Mod annotation and go on from here.
 Look in this repository for working examples.

+Look for the build.gradle script in this repository if you want to see the final outcome.

 ### @CompileStatic

 Any class or method where you're referencing Mojang code/deobfuscated code you HAVE to annotate with @CompileStatic.